 - 1 small bunch cilantro chopped

-Add rice to a fine mesh strainer and thoroughly rinse with water.
+- Add rice to a fine mesh strainer and thoroughly rinse with water.
 Set aside.

 - Cook rice for approximately 20 minutes, or until water is absorbed and rice is tender.
 Remove from heat and allow the pot to rest for 5 minutes before fluffing with a fork.

-Allow rice to cool for approximately 5 minutes before adding additional lime zest (if desired) and fresh chopped cilantro.
+- Allow rice to cool for approximately 5 minutes before adding additional lime zest (if desired) and fresh chopped cilantro.
 Season to taste.